ahkhalwai/Intro_to_Data_Analysis_UD170/README.md

 *Detail of data is explained in the "NYC Subway & Weather/nyc_subway_weather_descriptions.pdf"*

 *Solutions is written in "NYC Subway & Weather/NYC Subway & Weather Data.ipynb"*

+## Fuel Economy
+During this lesson, I have data about students of Data Analyst Nanodegree, and being asked following questions in order to practice the data analysis process.
+Data including:
+* all_alpha_08.csv
+* all_alpha_18.csv

+*Detail of data is explained in the "Fuel Economy/GreenVehicleGuideDocumentation.pdf"*

+*Solutions is written in "Fuel Economy/Fuel Economy Analysis.ipynb"*

+## Wine Quality
+During this lesson, I have data about students of Data Analyst Nanodegree, and being asked following questions in order to practice the data analysis process.
+Data including:
+* winequality-red.csv
+* winequality-white.csv

+*Detail of data is explained in the "Wine Quality/Wine Quality Description.txt"*

+*Solutions is written in "Wine Quality/Wine Quality.ipynb"*